 ***UPDATE: Face coverings are now required in City buildings including the Library.

 Starting July 1, Ames Public Library’s lobby will be open for limited “grab and go” services.

 We’re excited to welcome the community back into the building!

 However, this first phase is a limited reopening of only the lobby for quick holds pickup and checkouts.
 The focus is on short visits and reduced interaction with staff for the health and safety of visitor and staff.

 Please do not come into the Library if you or a member of your household are sick ...
 Read Full Blog

 Ames Public Library has introduced a new, contact-free Curbside Holds Pickup service.
 Curbside Holds Pickup will allow Library cardholders to request physical items like books and DVDs, then schedule an appointment to pick them up in front of the Library.

 Director Sheila Schofer says staff is excited to get materials moving out the door again.
 “We’ve been working hard to safely provide as many of our services as possible to as many people as possible.
-We were able to ramp up our online offerings quickly when this started, but we wanted to be very thoughtful in planning a safe way ...
+We were able to ramp up our online offerings quickly when this started, but we wanted to be very thoughtful in planning...
 Read Full Blog